cc-Mehdi/SSMS-Guide/README.md

 Security management in SSMS involves tasks such as setting up user accounts, permissions, and managing access to databases.
 Here are some steps you might take:

+1.**Log In:** Open SSMS and log in to the SQL Server instance you want to manage.

+2.**Create Logins:** Under the "Security" folder in the Object Explorer, you can create logins.
+These are credentials that allow users or applications to connect to the SQL Server.

+3.**Create Users:** After creating logins, you need to create users in the specific databases.
+Users are mapped to logins and have permissions within databases.

+4.**Assign Roles:** SQL Server provides various built-in roles (e.g., db_owner, db_datareader, db_datawriter) that define certain sets of permissions.
+Assign appropriate roles to users to grant necessary access.

+5.**Set Object Permissions:** You can control which users have access to specific tables, views, procedures, and other database objects.
+Use the "Properties" window of an object to configure permissions.

+6.**Create Custom Roles:** If the built-in roles don't suit your needs, you can create custom roles with specific permissions and assign users to these roles.

+7.**Database Security Options:** Utilize database-level security features like encryption, auditing, and row-level security to enhance data protection.

+8.**Server-Level Security:** Configure server-level security options such as login policies, password policies, and auditing to strengthen overall security.

+9.**Regular Audits:** Regularly review permissions and access to ensure that they align with your organization's security policies.

+10.**Backup and Restore:** Regularly back up your databases and keep backup copies in secure locations.
+This helps in disaster recovery scenarios.

+11.**Implement Data Masking:** If necessary, implement data masking to protect sensitive data by displaying altered data to users without access rights.

+12.**Monitor and Alert:** Set up monitoring and alerting to be informed of any suspicious activities or security breaches.

 ## Maintenance and Monitoring
 ## Integration with Source Control
 ## Extensions and Customization